-- Champaign Farmers’ Market — NPCC co-owner Julie Birdwell sits on the Board of The Land Connection, which runs the Farmers’ Market in downtown Champaign.
-The whole NPCC crew went down one evening to help them set up, assist market-goers, and pack up at the end of the evening.
-The Market runs Tuesdays from 4-7 pm, May through October, in the parking lot off Neil St. between Washington and Main — be sure to check it out!
+Champaign Farmers’ Market — When NPCC co-owner Julie Birdwell sat on the Board of The Land Connection, which runs the Farmers’ Market in downtown Champaign, the whole NPCC crew went down one evening to help them set up, assist market-goers, and pack up at the end of the evening.
+The Market runs Tuesdays from 3-6 pm, May through October, in the parking lot off Neil St. between Washington and Main — be sure to check it out!

 McKinley Foundation Window Restoration — The frames on many of the historic arched windows were deteriorating.
 New Prairie donated their time and materials to strip off the many layers of paint, repair the damaged wood, rejuvenate the frames with linseed oil, reglaze the panes, and prime and repaint.
 The windows were also very leaky due to failing caulk; we insulated around them with spray foam.

 Illinois House of Representatives Earth Week Forum 2009 — New Prairie gave presentations on preserving the environment and building a sustainable business.

 Center for Women in Transition (now Courage Connection) Presby House — Beginning in the fall of 2007, we worked with the local Presbyterian churches to rehab a home for the Center for Women in Transition in Champaign.
 Through the work of many volunteers and the leadership of New Prairie, the house was made available as transitional housing in early 2009.
 It is central Illinois’ first single women’s shelter.

 Sustainability Seminar Series — Julie Birdwell, New Prairie’s president, is called upon regularly to give talks about sustainable building practices and to share her expertise as a woman in the trades.
 In 2008, she gave a lecture on straw bale building as part of the U of I’s ISTC’s (Illinois Sustainable Technology Center) Sustainability Seminar Series.